brunoarg94/BingAnalyticsBarg/README.md

 ## Project Workflow
 The workflow consists of several key components:

-1. **Collect Data**: Automated data ingestion pipeline designed to fetch and store news data efficiently using bing api.
+1. **Collect Data**: Automated data ingestion pipeline (Data Factory) designed to fetch and store news data efficiently using bing api.

 2. **Store Data**: Utilizes a lakehouse architecture to store structured and unstructured data, which includes:
    - A Lakehouse in fabric